ERC-20

 transferFrom(address from, address to, uint256 value) → bool public

-Emits an Approval event indicating the updated allowance.
-This is not required by the EIP.
-See the note at the beginning of ERC20.
+Skips emitting an Approval event indicating an allowance update.
+This is not required by the ERC.
+See _approve.

 Does not update the allowance if the current allowance is the maximum uint256.